leodyversemilla07/saliksikhub/USER_WORKFLOWS.md

 1. **Account Setup**
    - Register with email verification
-   - Complete profile with ORCID integration
+   - Complete profile with ORCID integration (optional but recommended)
-   - Upload CV
+   - Upload CV (optional)
    - Set preferences and notifications

 2. **Start New Submission**